Austintjh19/EduLink-NUS/docs/UserGuide.md

 - Level of Relatedness: Users of EduLink-NUS are assumed to have a direct relationship with NUS and are actively engaged in academic activities, including teaching, student mentoring, and administrative tasks related to student management.

 - Comprehension: Users of EduLink-NUS are assumed to have a strong comprehension of academic terminology and procedures used within NUS.
-They are familiar with concepts such as student IDs and the module grading system.
+They are familiar with concepts such as student IDs and the module scoring system.

 - Prior Knowledge: Users of EduLink-NUS are assumed to possess prior knowledge of computer applications and basic technical skills necessary to navigate software interfaces.